emptymalei/awesome-research/README.md

 * [CoCalc (SageMathCloud)](https://cocalc.com/): LaTeX, R, iPython Notebook, etc.
 * [PiCloud](http://picloud.com): Python, but it was acquired by Dropbox and has been shut down.
 The new site is [Multyvac](http://www.multyvac.com/).
-* [Multyvac](https://www.multyvac.com/): Kind of the successor of PiCloud but will be more powerful for sure.
 * [WolframAlpha](https://www.wolframalpha.com/): Excellent engine to do mathematical derivation online and search.